 Parlam acts as a pure TMS (translation management system), so it doesn’t offer a translation service, but instead adapts to your portfolio of regular providers and in-house translators.
 Integration with your providers is really simple; either give them access to your account or set Parlam to automatically exchange content with them through an FTP server.
 Parlam allows you to control costs in real-time and to manage a historical archive of all translated content (Translation Memory), thus making it possible to reuse previously translated content for new translations.

-To send the content for translation to Parlam, please ensure that you have the following plugins installed on your website:
+To send content for translation to Parlam, install the following plugins on your website:

 - WPML Multilingual CMS – the core plugin

 - WPML String Translation – this plugin will allow you to translate interface strings

 Here are the basic steps of working with WPML and Parlam.
 For a full walkthrough, check out our page about using WPML with a translation service.